grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 The preceding code creates a Trend metric called `waiting_time`.
 In the code, it's referred to with the variable name `myTrend`.

 Custom metrics are reported at the end of a test.
-Here is how the output might look:
+Here's how the output might look:

 <CodeGroup lineNumbers={[false]}>